Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 Before going into details let us define:

 The original result of Junk \cite{J22a} was, in rough terms and under certain assumptions, that for every $\beta<\beta_c$, we have $p^*(\beta)>1$.
 This result opened new paths in the understanding of properties of the directed polymer model beyond the $L^2$ regime.
-Some of these have already been described in \cite{J22b,J23} but it seems that the understanding of the moment properties of the partition function offers tools for further exploration.
+Some of these have already been explored in \cite{J22b,J23, JL24a, JL24b} but the understanding of the moment properties of the partition function offers tools for further exploration.

 The results in this section will be based on one of the following two assumptions. \begin{assumption}[upper-bounded] Disorder $\omega$ is upper bounded.
 That is, there exists $M>0$, such $\bbP(\omega_{i,x}>M)=0$ for every $(i,x)\in \bbN \times \bbZ^d$. \end{assumption}